19 Perennial Plants For Florida Garden Spaces

 Dianella Var Flax Lily is characterized by beautiful shiny green foliage that can be a great accent in your garden.

 The growth pattern of this plant is in clumps, so keep this in mind when making your plans.
-Flax lily does best in well-drained soil, and you can put it in spots with either partial shade or full sun.
+Flax lily does best in well-drained soil, and you can put it in spots with either partial shade or full shade.
 If you want to spread flax lily throughout your garden, divide it during the spring months.

 Echinacea purpurea